-- Avoid excessive jewelry, make-up, cologne, or perfume. - Make sure you are clean and well-groomed: shoes are polished, fingernails trimmed, conservative nail polish, clean shaven, hair is styled appropriately. - Instead of a casual purse or backpack, carry a professional bag or portfolio.

-Dress one step above the office culture.

-Expectations regarding appropriate interview attire can sometimes vary by industry/organization.
-If you have questions about what is appropriate, ask for a second opinion and/or talk to your Career Center advisor.
-You can also view sample interview outfits on the Career Center website.
+- Avoid excessive jewelry, make-up, cologne, or perfume. - Make sure you are clean and well-groomed: shoes are polished, fingernails trimmed, conservative nail polish, clean shaven, hair is styled appropriately. - Instead of a casual purse or backpack, carry a professional bag or portfolio. - Dress one step above the office culture. - Expectations regarding appropriate interview attire can sometimes vary by industry/organization. - If you have questions about what is appropriate, talk to a Career Center advisor, or view sample interview outfits on the Career Center website.